iandrorak/lol_project/README.md

 * A schema of the infrastructure we built and why we built it that way
     * in a Google Slide

 * The source code of all elements necessary to build our infrastructure

-* A video of our working infrastructure on an example